 The seat belt indicator and RPM limiter are a reminder and will turn off after the operator's seat belt is secured.
 It does not indicate that all seat belts are properly secured.
-It is the operator's responsibility ensure all vehicle occupants are properly seated with seat belts are properly and doors latched.
+It is the operator's responsibility to ensure all vehicle occupants are properly seated with seat belts secure and doors are properly latched.
 Serious injury or death could occur as a result of falling outside a moving vehicle.